unizar-flav/AKiPa/README.md

 * **k_obs**: Kinetic rates obtaineds from the KiPaD script.
 * **[L]**: Concentration of the Ligand added at every experiment from which k_obs is determined.

-**Step 2**: Load the libraries, modules and functions *(Modules and functions)*.
+**Step 2**: Load the libraries, modules and functions *(Environment)*.
 This step only needs to be performed once regardless of the number of datasets to process.

 **Step 3**: Run the next cell *(Upload files)*.
 A message will appear below it asking the user to select the file to be uploaded.